Nicroxio/SSID_Spam/README.md

 ```

 Make sure that the SSID is lower or equal to 32 characters.
-If you add another SSID than the 13 current ones edit the `SSID_NUMBER` constant.
+If you add another SSID than the 13 current ones edit the `SSID_NUMBER` constant. (in main.cpp)

 ### Change Captive Portal